Laura Fuentes

 Instant Pot Chicken Stew

-overhead view of two chicken stew bowls
+two bowls of chicken stew

 This Instant Pot chicken stew has all the flavors and ingredients you’d expect from the classic Chicken Stew Recipe where you feel like each bowl is a meal for your soul.